 Fish-mouthing is the result of lifting laps at edges in bituminous roofing, or un-bonded edges in TPO or PVC due to inadequate heat welding at installation.

-Found where blisters have broken, at rising screws or other exterior mistreatment.
+Found where blisters have broken, at rising screws, or other exterior mistreatment.
 Assume considerable water has penetrated the membrane if punctures are located.
 Immediate repair is required.

 On ballasted roofing systems, ballast is to be evenly distributed.
 Care should be taken when inspecting ballast.
 Inspect corners, perimeter, and around penetrations for bare spots due to wind.
 Ballast should be redistributed taking care not to damage membrane.
-If inspection reveals ballast is being moved repeatedly it may be necessary to install interlocking pavers.
-Even distribution of ballast can have direct correlation to flat roof life-cycle.
+If inspection reveals ballast is being moved repeatedly it may be necessary to install interlocking paving.
+Even distribution of ballast can have direct correlation to roof life-cycle.